 Table 1.2.
-Observations of other potential causes or contributory factors for errors er ether perendar eddeee er
+Observations of of other potential aguicas ar a ontributory factors for orrors or other potential causes of c onunbutory

-Observations Suggested learning or service improvements Staff moving jobs noticed increase/decrease in paperwork from site to site ANew staff to read the patient identification policy and follow the SoR paused and checked procedure 48 Inconsistent procedures between areas at the same site Radiology service managers to work together to ensure standardisation where achievable Use of Practice Educators and SoR Learning Reps to disseminate learning In some sites multiple staff may be involved in a patient pathway compared to one person at another site Ensure procedure for effective identification of roles and responsibilities where multiple staff are involved.
+Observations Suggested learning or service improvements Staff moving jobs noticed increase/decrease in paperwork from site to site All new staff to read the patient identification policy and follow the SoR paused and checked procedure 50 Inconsistent procedures between areas at the same site Radiology service managers to work together to ensure standardisation where achievable Use of Practice Educators and SoR Learning Reps to disseminate learning In some sites multiple staff may be involved in a patient pathway compared to one person at another site Ensure procedure for effective identification of roles and responsibilities where multiple staff are involved.
 Clarify lines of accountability, methods of communication and handover procedures Working practices noted to be more relaxed in plain film imaging where there was likely to be a single point of contact with the patient compared to CT where there may be multiple staff involved Ensure consistent standards are being met for every patient Delay in moving to electronic referral systems and continued use of paper and manual data entry was felt to have increased the likelihood of error Priority should be given to move towards electronic data sharing systems where a common standard applies Error reporting and analysis discussed at local clinical governance meetings and routinely fed back to staff for learning Monthly newsletter to highlight opportunities for learning Practical case studies worked through as a team Reflected in individual CPD records